-This experiential course provides the student the opportunity to apply theory and skills learned in the classroom, learn new skills, and explore career possibilities while supervised by a professional in the field and a faculty member.
-Students will observe and participate in functions of the kitchen and bath industry in order to enhance their preparation for entering the kitchen and bath design field.
-Minimum of 160 hours in the workplace throughout the term.
-Prerequisites: ART 155, ART 156 and Reading Proficiency.
+Workplace Learning: Kitchen and Bath Design is an experiential learning course which provides the student the opportunity to apply theory and skills learned in the classroom, learn new skills, and explore career possibilities while supervised by a professional in the field and a faculty member.
+Minimum of 150 hours in the workplace throughout the term.

+Prerequisites: ART 155, ART 156, AT 251, and Reading Proficiency.